Tayyle/WEDE/README.md

 ## Specific Goals
 •	The main goal of the website is to establish a price menu on our burgers so custes can come ready to pay and eat.
 •	Increase enquiries from potential customers.
-•	Provide detailed information about  our services.
+•	Provide original patties for our customers
-•	Build trust through by not overpricing  .
+•	Build trust through by not overpricing.

 ---